Young Family Athletic Center

 Growing up in Norman, Oklahoma, Trae Young sought out every opportunity to play sports and perfect his craft.
 Oftentimes, that forced his family to take long car trips to put him in position to succeed.

-Now that he’s made it to the NBA, Trae and his family want to make sure that the kids that follow his path through Norman—and their families—don’t have to look far for that kind of outlet.
+Now that he’s made it to the NBA, Trae and his family wanted to make sure that the kids that follow his path through Norman—and their families—don’t have to look far for that kind of outlet.

-As he explained, providing young athletes with physical and mental resources is vitally important to him, particularly given his own experiences growing up.
-“As far as continuing to have the right mindset … Understanding that there’s a lot that I really had to go through … that was a big reason I started it,” Trae said.
+“As far as continuing to have the right mindset … Understanding that there’s a lot that I really had to go through … that was a big reason I started it,” Trae said in an interview with People Magazine.

 Trae and his younger sisters Caitlyn and Camryn were extremely active in multiple sports growing up, particularly basketball and volleyball, and the youngest Young, Timothy, remains active.
 While the Norman Recreation Centers and the Cleveland County YMCA were sites for some of their events, the Youngs and other Norman families often found themselves traveling hours to other communities to allow their children to participate in their events.